Chikyū Earth Orbital Foundation

 Dedicated to mare liberum

-in Low and Medium Earth Orbit
+and Cybersecurity in Low Earth Orbit

 The satellite spectrum battle that could shape the new space economy